Skip to content

 TP4Next liquidity poolEqual highs/lows or previous session extremes

 The standard OTE trade targets TP1 at minimum, giving a risk-reward of 2:1 to 3:1 depending on where within the zone you entered.
+Using a risk-reward calculator can help you determine whether the setup offers sufficient reward before you enter.

-OTE on Different Timeframes
+How Does OTE Work on Different Timeframes?

 The OTE works on any timeframe, but the significance changes: